pclov3r/iq_tool/README.md

 ### How to Use It

-The best way to see all options is to run `iq_resample_tool --help`.
+The best way to see all options is to run `iq_tool --help`.

 **Note on Command-Line Options:** The help message is dynamic.
 It intelligently shows only the options relevant to the features you enabled during compilation.
 For example, if you build the tool without SDRplay support, you won't see the `--sdrplay-*` options.
 The example below shows the output with all SDR modules enabled.